 To further elaborate, a difference need be made in terms of expression between what is and isn’t allowed—spoken vs. unspoken—and the practice thereof; whether such expression jibes with practice or contradicts it; how closely these match up; whether this is considered internally hypocritical and/or dissonant (or not); and what frictions this disparity or lack thereof causes in that society as viewed from within.
 It is, in terms of this discussion, like a Venn diagram of overlapping allowances of expression of gender or ethnicity, with the outset portions forming the base for the tending-toward-binary expressed description thereof, shaped by internal and external pressures/incentives/invocations, while the overlapping section reveals the much more gray and muddled actual lived experience.
 In the spectrum of what might range from the ideal (completely overlapping) to the dystopian (completely binary) we can fairly place most variations of the lived condition, but more importantly we can see that there may be extreme contradictions between the expression of gender/ethnicity and its lived experience, along with fluctuations over time that do not allow for pinpointed and finite anthropological definitions.

-Returning to our speaker, it should be noted that in stressful times, emphasis goes to the expression true to description and not experience; a protective circling of wagons, leaving us to ponder what might happen should this outside pressure be relieved.
+Returning to our speaker, it should be noted that in stressful times, emphasis goes to the expression true to description and not experience; a defensive strategy, leaving us to ponder what might happen should this outside pressure be relieved.
 Here is revealed the false progressive nature of those who denigrate others as lacking modernity, or civilization, or enlightenment, since in many respects the criticizing culture is far and away more binary, static, literal, and reductive, and thus more similar to the image it self-righteously fabricates of those seen as fascistic, reactionary, and/or backwards.
-From this strict binary perspective Anglo-Saxon Calvinist Capitalism and Saudi-Arabian Wahhabist Capitalism actually have much more in common and should be seen as competing variations of the same basic concept, similar to those of Anglo-American, German, Japanese, and Soviet empires in the 1930s, which likewise resulted in a war of supremacy among them.
+From this strict binary perspective Anglo-Saxon Calvinist Capitalism and Saudi-Arabian Wahhabist Capitalism actually have much more in common and should be seen as competing variations of the same basic concept, similar to those of Anglo-American, German, and Japanese empires in the 1930s, which likewise resulted in a war of supremacy among them.

 One example of this forfeiting of solidarity for class reasons within a supposedly activist group was witnessed during the last meeting of ACTUP New York, which saw a split along racial lines.
 The white male contingent, after finally getting their funding and meds based on the privilege that their race gave them in terms of political inroads, effectively dropped support of (predominantly heterosexual and female) minority populations no less in need.
 This split also reflected the difference in class identification—the luxury and privilege of stating in the first person “I am gay” vs. the third-person accusation “he is on the down-low”—that likewise maps onto power differentials of race and gender in American society, and from there, onto the classist bases of those who find marriage and other aspects of patriarchal hetero-normative behavior to be an important goal, as opposed to a dystopian mode to escape from.